Youth Soccer to Advanced Soccer Drills and Tips Resource at CoachingAmericanSoccer.com

 Positioning should be demonstrated by the actual placement of children on the field with the explanation of the names and the duties.
 This is also an opportunity to introduce the aspects of the left, center, and right sides of the field, and of the attacking end and the defending end.
 If there is sufficient time, demonstrating the placement of players for re-starts is desirable.
 During practice matches, sufficient time must be allowed for the physical placement/relocation of players on both teams by each coach before a re-start is taken.

 Speed dribbling is performed with the leading edge (“outside of the little toe”) area of the outside of either foot.
 The ankle is turned just slightly as contact is made with the ball so that the foot may fall in as natural a running stride as possible.
+This is an extremely challenging activity at a young age.
+Coaches may just wish to encourage “dribbling real fast.”

 The personal pass is simply kicking the ball behind the defender and using speed to run around the defender and collect the ball on the other side.

 At this age, the introduction to defending and being “goal-side” need only be the physical demonstration of “getting in the way” to keep the opposing player from getting to the goal.
+Coaches may wish to place a player in an attacking position and then use disks to show the imaginary line.

 Drills

-• Physical placement.
+– Physical placement.

-• Personal pass around a cone, then around a stationary defender.
+– Personal pass around a cone, then around a stationary defender.

-• Left-right movement to stay between an opponent and the goal.
+– Left-right movement to stay between an opponent and the goal.

 FOR DETAILED INFORMATION ON POSITIONS, SEE: Soccer Positions